kristianmandrup/tecla-cms/app/models/docs/Concerns.md

 Makes the model into a Composite model.
 A Composite is a model which can be a child of another model.
 A composite that is part of a list should be `listable` (see Listable).
 Currently we assume that any Composite is part of a container which is a list.

+### ContentItem

+Makes the model into a Content item, which is shorthand for adding the following concerns:

+-	uniquely_named,
+-	translatable
+-	validatable,
+-	renderable
+-	publishable,
+-	blueprintable
+-	serializable

 ### Document

 Any Document will get these methods: